saritasalazar/mern-stack-blog-app/README.md

 # MERN Stack Blog App

+Full stack blog application that allows a user to sign up for an account and mangage their blog content.

 ## User Story:

 - As a writer, I can login into the system so I can have access to my blog posts.